smitelli/cosmodoc/src/content/topics/keyboard-functions/index.md

 This new scancode is parsed to determine if it represents a make, break, or extended code.

 As the keyboard design evolved from the 83-key PC layout to the 101-key PS/2 layout, some new keys were added while others were duplicated from existing keys.
 The duplicated keys were assigned multi-byte scancodes: The first byte is E0h, and the second byte is the scancode of the older key it duplicates.
 In this way, regular <kbd>Enter</kbd> is 1Ch, while the <kbd>Enter</kbd> key on the numeric keypad is E0h, 1Ch.
 This allows software that wishes to differentiate the keys to do so, while older software that isn't aware of the extension would discard the E0h prefix and handle both <kbd>Enter</kbd> keys in the same, presumably reasonable, way.
-This code is framed with such an E0h check, discarding the byte whenever it appears.
+This code is framed with such an E0h ({{< lookup/cref name="SCANCODE" text="SCANCODE_EXTENDED" >}}) check, discarding the byte whenever it appears.
 This permits (more or less) all of the keys on a 101-key keyboard to do something rational.

 Scancodes in the range 0h&ndash;7Fh represent make codes, while scancodes in the range 80h&ndash;FFh represent break codes.
 The low seven bits of a break code are the same as the make code for that key, so the high bit can be thought of as the make/break flag with the low seven bits uniquely identifying one of the keys.